Law Offices of Slosser, Hudgins, Struse & Freund, P.L.C.

 What is a Marital Trust or a QTIP?

-A Marital Trust or a QTIP ("Qualified Terminable Interest Property") Trust is a Trust arrangement which qualifies for the Estate Tax Marital Deduction, but rather than distributing assets outright to a surviving spouse, it holds the assets in a trust providing the spouse with at least the income for his or her lifetime, and which can benefit no other person during the spouse's lifetime.
-However, at the spouse's death, the trust is distributed as the first spouse to die set forth.
+A Marital Trust or a QTIP ("Qualified Terminable Interest Property") Trust is a trust which qualifies for the estate tax marital deduction, but rather than distributing assets outright to a surviving spouse, it holds the assets in a trust providing the spouse with at least the income for his/her lifetime, and which can benefit no other person during the spouse's lifetime.
+However, at the spouse's death, the remaining trust assets are distributed as the first spouse to die sets forth.

 There is a deduction from the estate tax for all assets passing to a spouse.
-These assets can pass outright, or in certain specifically limited trust arrangements.
-The Marital QTIP Trust is the most popular arrangement, and requires all income be paid to the surviving spouse, but allows the original transferor to set forth in the agreement how it is distributed when the spouse dies.
+These assets can pass outright or in certain specifically limited trust arrangements.
+The Marital QTIP Trust is the most popular arrangement and requires all income be paid to the surviving spouse, but allows the original transferor to set forth in the trust how the remaining trust assets will be distributed when the spouse dies.

 The basic concept of the Marital QTIP is to provide for a spouse while protecting the original transferor's assets.
-For instance, a husband who had been married previously might establish such a trust under his Living Trust Agreement for his new wife.
+For instance, a husband who had been previously married may establish such a trust under the Living Trust for his wife of a second marriage.
 The trust could be set up with a bank or other corporate trustee, paying the wife all income during her lifetime, and any other amounts for which the husband gives the Trustee discretion.
-Upon the wife's death, however, the trust would pass to the husband's children from his prior marriage, so that he could be assured that his wife was provided for, but that his children were protected as well.
+Upon the wife's death, the remaining trust assets would pass to the husband's children from his first marriage, so that the husband could be assured that his wife was provided for, but that his children were protected as well.

-There are some other technical reasons to create a Marital Trust, one of which is to allow maximum use of Generation Skipping Transfer Tax Exemption, if Generation Skipping Trusts are to be created.
+There are some other technical reasons to create a Marital Trust, one of which is to allow maximum use of the Generation Skipping Transfer Tax Exemption, if General Skipping Trusts are to be created.

 What is Continuing Trust?

-A continuing Trust for a beneficiary represents any situation where you wish to delay outright distribution of an asset.
-For instance, if you have minor children, then you may wish to provide that if something happened to you, they will not receive their inheritance outright until age 25 or 30, and that until that time it will be held in a trust for their benefit, with the Trustee paying any necessary or appropriate expenses, but not allowing the children to waste or dissipate the money.
+A Continuing Trust for a beneficiary represents any situation where you wish to delay outright distribution of an asset.
+For instance, if you have minor children, then you may wish to provide that if something happened to you, they will not receive their inheritance outright until age 25 or 30.
+Until the child attains the stated ages, the assets will be held in a trust for the child's benefit, with the Trustee paying any necessary or appropriate expenses, but not allowing the child to waste or dissipate the assets.

-Continuing Trusts can be set up under your Living Trust Agreement, and often use a third party Trustee, such as a trusted family friend, or corporate Trustee, to act as Trustee for the beneficiaries.
-You can establish these trusts however you see fit, with whatever provisions you feel are appropriate.
-These range from a simple trust provision to delay outright distribution to a minor until he or she reaches age 25, or they might be a trust for grandchildren established only to pay for their education.
+Continuing trusts can be set up under your Living Trust, and often uses a third party Trustee, such as a trusted family friend or corporate Trustee, to act as Trustee for the beneficiaries.
+You can establish these trusts however you see fit, with the provisions and restrictions you feel are appropriate.
+These range from a simple trust provision to delay outright distribution to a minor until he/she reaches age 25, or there might be a trust for grandchildren established only to pay for their education.
 On the other hand, you could have very elaborate incentive trusts, whereby children or grandchildren only receive distributions to the extent they are working productively for themselves or society, and/or to the extent they are not abusing drugs or alcohol.
-These Trusts can terminate at specific points, or they can continue for the beneficiaries' lifetimes.
+These trusts can terminate at specific points, or they can continue for the beneficiaries' lifetimes.

 What is a Generation Skipping Trust?

-A Generation Skipping Trust is a Continuing Trust established for a child or other beneficiary which is intended to last for the beneficiary's lifetime.
-Such a Trust would typically be established under an individual's or couple's Living Trust agreement.
+A Generation Skipping Trust is a continuing trust established for a child or other beneficiary which is intended to last for the beneficiary's lifetime.
+Such a trust would typically be established under an individual's or couple's Living Trust.

-As discussed above, there are various reasons for establishing a Continuing Trust, which could include a trust lasting the beneficiary's entire lifetime, to protect the beneficiary from himself or herself, and to reserve assets for specific use.
+As discussed above, there are various reasons for establishing a continuing trust, which could include a trust lasting the beneficiary's entire lifetime, to protect the beneficiary from himself/herself, and to reserve assets for specific use.
 However, even where parents feel completely comfortable with their children receiving their inheritance outright, the Generation Skipping Trust offers advantages to the children and their descendants.

-The arrangement also aids in keeping the child's inheritance separate from her husband, so that it will not be commingled, and possibly subject to division in the event of divorce.
+The Generation Skipping Trust also aids in keeping the child's inheritance separate from her husband, so that it will not be commingled, and possibly subject to division in the event of divorce.
 It may also offer protection from creditors.

-The flexibility of such an arrangement is such that if a child does very well on her own, establishing this separate trust can save a great deal of estate taxes, as indicated above, and yet if a child has greater need of the assets, he or she can use as much as needed during lifetime.
+The flexibility of such an arrangement is that if a child does very well on his/her own, establishing this separate trust can save a great deal of estate taxes, as indicated above, and yet, if a child has greater need of the assets, he/she can use as much as needed during his/her lifetime.

 What is an Irrevocable Trust?

-An Irrevocable Trust is normally referring to a Trust established during your lifetime, principally for estate tax purposes, which you give up all or almost all control over.
-Because of the nature of the estate tax, one of the ways to reduce it is to make certain gifts during lifetime which will exclude assets from taxation at death, but to do so, you must not only give up the assets but most rights to direct or control them.
+An Irrevocable Trust normally refers to a trust established during your lifetime, principally for estate tax purposes, which you give up all or almost all control.
+Because of the nature of the estate tax, one of the ways to reduce it is to make certain gifts during your lifetime which will exclude assets from taxation at death, but to do so, you must not only give up the assets but most rights to direct or control the assets.
 Typically, an Irrevocable Trust represents an advanced estate planning technique to consider when estate taxes still appear to be an issue after establishing a Credit Shelter arrangement.
-Technically, after the transferor dies, many of the other arrangements discussed above, such as a Credit Shelter Trust, Marital Trust, or Generation Skipping Trust, also become Irrevocable Trusts at that time.
+Technically, after the transferor dies, many of the other arrangements discussed above, such as a Credit Shelter Trust, Marital Trust or Generation Skipping Trust, also become Irrevocable Trusts at that time.

 What is an Irrevocable Life Insurance Trust or ILIT?

 An Irrevocable Life Insurance Trust is a separate Irrevocable Trust established to hold life insurance in such fashion that it will not be subject to estate taxation on the death of the insured.
-When an individual faces a taxable estate, transferring any substantial policies into such a trust can save a great deal of estate taxes.
+When an individual faces a taxable estate, acquiring a life insurance within an Irrevocable Life Insurance Trust can provide for your beneficiaries without being taxed in your estate.
 Additionally, if an individual's estate is comprised of non-liquid assets, establishing such a trust and purchasing life insurance provides a means of paying the estate taxes without forcing sale of the illiquid assets.

 What is the estate and gift tax?

-The estate tax is imposed on all assets owned by an individual at the time of his or her death, and include not only those assets owned outright, but those held in almost any form of ownership in which the individual has any control, interest, or benefit.
+An estate tax is imposed on all assets owned by an individual at the time of his/her death, and includes not only those assets owned outright, but those held in almost any form of ownership in which the individual has any control, interest or benefit.

 [Return to Top]